Azure Repos | Azure DevOps Server 2019 | TFS 2018 | TFS 2017 | TFS 2015 Update 3

 - Alternate credentials are not supported on TFS.

-- The username specified for the alternate credentials must be unique across Azure DevOps Services and can't be reused.
+- The username specified for the alternate credentials must be unique within that user's Azure DevOps organization, and can't be reused more than once per organization.

 Create an alternate user name and password to access your Git repository using alternate credentials.
 Unlike personal access tokens, this login doesn't expire and can't be scoped to limit access to your Azure DevOps Services data.
 Use alternate credentials as a last resort when you can't use personal access tokens or SSH keys.